johnkallen/pagination-demo/README.md

  - ALTER DEFAULT PRIVILEGES FOR ROLE john_kallen IN SCHEMA public GRANT SELECT, UPDATE, INSERT, DELETE ON TABLES TO myuser;

 Connect to Postgres database
- - psql -U myuser -d paginationdb
+ - (LOGIN command) psql -U myuser -d postgres
  -  postgres=# \dt *.* -- List all schemas and tables
  -  postgres=# \dt public.* -- List public schema and all tables
  - SELECT * FROM pg_settings WHERE name = 'port'; -- Get Port